-The Tax and Transfer Policy Institute was established in 2013 with a federal endowment and is supported by Crawford School at The Australian National University.
+The Tax and Transfer Policy Institute (TTPI) is an independent policy institute that was established in 2013 with seed funding from the federal government.
+It is supported by the Crawford School of Public Policy of The Australian National University.

-- inform, enhance and influence public knowledge and debate on tax and transfer reform
+- Engaging in public debate on tax and transfer policy;

 Commitment to partnerships and knowledge sharing

-To achieve its mission, TTPI is committed to working with governments, academics, business and the community.
+To achieve our mission, TTPI is committed to working with governments, academics, business and the community.
 This includes partnering and sharing knowledge with: